mr4tt/zotbot/README.md

 - [How to make a Baby Seal - BEGINNER FRIENDLY - ALMOST NO SEW](https://www.youtube.com/watch?v=hlPHXrA2Qqg)

 # papers
+- [The ‘ petertodd’ phenomenon](https://www.lesswrong.com/posts/jkY6QdCfAXHJk3kea/the-petertodd-phenomenon) - Note: Nothing in this post is intended to vilify or defame any actual human named Peter Todd.
+I recognise that the existence of this phenomenon may b…

+- [SolidGoldMagikarp (plus, prompt generation)](https://www.lesswrong.com/posts/aPeJE8bSo6rAFoLqg/solidgoldmagikarp-plus-prompt-generation) - UPDATE (14th Feb 2023): ChatGPT appears to have been patched!
+However, very strange behaviour can still be elicited in the OpenAI playground, particu…

 - [The possibility of making $\$138,000$ from shredded banknote pieces using computer vision](http://arxiv.org/abs/2401.06133) - Every country must dispose of old banknotes.
 At the Hong Kong Monetary Authority visitor center, visitors can buy a paperweight souvenir full of shredded banknotes.
 Even though the shredded banknotes are small, by using computer vision, it is possible to reconstruct the whole banknote like a jigsaw puzzle.
 Each paperweight souvenir costs $\$100$ HKD...

 - [Tangible bits: towards seamless interfaces between people, bits and atoms](https://dl.acm.org/doi/10.1145/258549.258715)